ofiwg/libfabric/man/fi_peer.3.md

 The setup of a peer domain is similar to the setup for a peer CQ outline above.
 The owner's domain object is imported directly into the peer.

-Peer domains are configured by the owner calling the peer's fi_domain() call.
-The owner passes in the FI_PEER_DOMAIN flag to fi_domain().
-When FI_PEER_DOMAIN is specified, the context parameter passed into fi_domain() must reference a struct fi_peer_domain_context.
-Providers that do not support peer domains must fail the fi_domain() call with -FI_EINVAL.
+Peer domains are configured by the owner calling the peer's fi_domain2() call.
+The owner passes in the FI_PEER flag to fi_domain2().
+When FI_PEER is specified, the context parameter passed into fi_domain2() must reference a struct fi_peer_domain_context.
+Providers that do not support peer domains must fail the fi_domain2() call with -FI_EINVAL.
 The fid_domain referenced by struct fi_peer_domain_context must remain valid until the peer's domain is closed.